someshm-bit/an-end-to-end-precision-fermentation-based-food-production-system-/LCA_results/README.rst

 Results for life cycle assessment (LCA) of scenarios provided for flavored food production based on experimental data and separate process simulation.
-All code used to generate these LCA results is available `here <https://github.com/sarangbhagwat/flavored_food_lca/>`__.
+All code used to generate these LCA results based on the provided scenarios is available `here <https://github.com/sarangbhagwat/flavored_food_lca/>`__.